 - 4.1 The Director of Admissions will invite all applicants for full-time programmes for a College Guidance Session. - 4.2 To ensure that the admissions process is clear and followed fairly and consistently, transparent entry requirements will be used to underpin judgements relating to a decision to admit.
 The current entry criteria can be found in Appendix 1.
 Entry criteria will be reviewed annually by the senior leadership team.
-This includes, where appropriate, applicant age, applicant qualifications on entry and aptitude for study. - 4.3 A failure to declare information or provide incorrect information on an application form may result in an offer being withdrawn. - 4.4 All applicants will be invited to attend a guidance session after which they may be made an offer dependent upon the applicant meeting the level and course entry criteria. - 4.5 Confirmation of conditional offers will be made in August of each year post-GCSE results during the enrolment process. - 4.6 Applicants who meet their offer requirements will be invited to a College enrolment session. - 4.7 Applicants who do not meet their offer requirements will be referred to Careers Wales or other supporting agencies for impartial guidance about other education and training opportunities where a suitable alternative programme of study cannot be offered by the College. - 4.8 Applicants will be required to declare a diagnosed educational or medical need.
-Where the applicant declares an educational or medical need the application will be forwarded to the Learning Support Team for consideration.
-Where applicants do not declare a diagnosed educational or medical need the College cannot ensure that support will be available. - 4.9 Applicants already studying at the College and who wish to progress onto another course are required to complete a College application process which will be subject to the above screening process.
-Priority will be given to new students of the College. - 4.10 If the College is unable to make an offer of a place, the applicant will be referred to Careers Wales or other supporting agencies for impartial guidance about other education and training opportunities. - 4.11 Learners who apply to the College without any GCSE (or equivalent) qualifications will initially be considered for a place to study at Level 1; their suitability for a higher level of study will be assessed during the initial weeks of the academic year.
-If it is appropriate and there is availability on the alternative course, learners may be offered the opportunity to move courses in order to study at a higher level (Level 2 or 3).
+This includes, where appropriate, applicant age, applicant qualifications on entry and aptitude for study. - 4.3 A failure to declare information or provide incorrect information on an application form may result in an offer being withdrawn. - 4.4 All applicants will be invited to attend a guidance session after which they may be made an offer dependent upon the applicant meeting the level and course entry criteria. - 4.5 Confirmation of conditional offers will be made in August of each year post-GCSE results during the enrolment process. - 4.6 Applicants who meet their offer requirements will be invited to a College enrolment session. - 4.7 Applicants who do not meet their offer requirements will be referred to Careers Wales or other supporting agencies for impartial guidance about other education and training opportunities where a suitable alternative programme of study cannot be offered by the College. - 4.8 Applications from learners with additional learning needs, learning disabilities and/or difficulties are considered on the same grounds as all others, however, applicants are asked to provide details of any support needs during the guidance, application and enrolment process.
+This is to ensure that the college can meet the applicants support needs and ensure that the support is in place before they join their course.
+Any delays in sharing this information may limit the college's ability to ensure that timely and appropriate support arrangements are in place. - 4.9 Applications may be subject to review by the Admissions Team to ensure that the College can make adequate provision for learners.
+In the event that a decision is made by the Admissions Team that the college is unable to provide adequate support and/or safely meet a learner's needs, this decision will supersede any curriculum offers.
+The decision of the Admissions Team will be forwarded to the Vice Principal for Quality for confirmation and approval.
+An applicant can appeal an Admissions Team decision. - 4.10 At St David's, we recognise the profound impact of trauma and adverse childhood experiences (ACEs) on individuals' well-being and development.
+We are committed to adopting a trauma-informed approach in our policies and practices to create a safe, supportive, and healing environment for all. - 4.11 Applicants already studying at the College and who wish to progress onto another course are required to complete a College application process which will be subject to the above screening process.
+Priority will be given to new students of the College.

+4.12 If the College is unable to make an offer of a place, the applicant will be referred to Careers Wales or other supporting agencies for impartial guidance about other education and training opportunities.